Deutsche Bank optimistic on revenues after profit beat | Business

 - Germany

 Deutsche Bank on Wednesday delivered a fourth consecutive quarterly profit for the first time in nearly a decade and raised its revenue outlook despite a decline in business at its investment bank.
-Germany's largest lender's second-quarter profits beat expectations and outperformed rivals in fixed income trading.
+Second-quarter profits at Germany's largest bank beat expectations and outperformed rivals in fixed income trading.
 The results also benefited from a sharp drop in provisions for loans at risk of souring during the pandemic.

-The second-quarter profit figures are good news for CEO Christian Sewing, who launched a major restructuring in 2019 to return the bank to profitability after a string of regulatory failings and 8.2 billion euros ($9.7 billion) in losses over the past 10 years.
+The strong second quarter is good news for CEO Christian Sewing, who launched a major restructuring in 2019 to return the bank to profitability after a string of regulatory failings and 8.2 billion euros ($9.7 billion) in losses over the past 10 years.
 Sewing said in a memo to staff: "The right strategy and hard work do pay off."

-Finance chief James von Moltke told reporters he was bullish about the bank's prospects and that revenue next year would probably be higher than previously forecast - closer to 25 billion euros than a previously targeted 24.4 billion euros.
+The bank's executives said they were bullish on its prospects and Sewing told analysts that revenue next year would probably be higher than previously forecast - perhaps exceeding 25 billion euros rather than a previously targeted 24.4 billion euros.
 Deutsche Bank's shares rose as much as 4.7% in early trade.
-They were flat at 0930 GMT.
+They were up 0.7% at 1229 GMT.

 Net profit attributable to shareholders came in at 692 million euros, from a loss of 77 million euros a year earlier.
 The figures were better than analyst expectations for a profit of 372 million euros.
 "Deutsche Bank's credit positive restructuring is solidly on track," said Moody's analyst Michael Rohr.

 The bank decided to abandon a key cost target, which aims to reduce costs to 16.7 billion euros by 2022.
-The move came after Deutsche Bank flagged a number of unexpected outlays in recent months.
+The move came after Deutsche Bank flagged several unexpected outlays in recent months.
 Deutsche said it would now focus on a cost-to-income ratio target of 70%.

 Gains in the investment banking business allowed Deutsche to produce its strongest quarter in seven years at the start of 2021.
 Revenue at this business declined 11% in the second quarter from a year earlier.
-It was the biggest fall in investment banking revenue since the bank's revamp two years ago, but U.S. rivals also had a weaker quarter.
+It was the biggest fall in investment banking revenue since the bank revamps two years ago, but U.S. rivals also had a weaker quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)